Q: How have demographic and societal changes in the Bay Area affected the trajectory of the college?

 A: There's been an increased demand among our students, to both become teachers and also health professionals.
 So, we're responding with several new educational pathways for these careers within the college.

-Q: What do you think the value is to studying Ethnic Studies in an academic setting?
+Q: What do you think is the value of studying Ethnic Studies in an academic setting?

 Many of our graduates go on to careers in the nonprofit world, education, and social service organizations.
 Our curriculum broadens their perspective to better serve their clients or students in a more meaningful manner.
 Moreover, we can see ethnic studies today as particularly relevant with the awakening of mainstream America to the reality of racialized state violence through the mass movement for Black lives.
 As this nation cries for more socially conscious workers, people educated in ethnic studies will play a crucial role in creating a more just and equitable society.
 Today more than ever, we need a citizenry who can think critically, communicate their views, and have compassion for themselves and the communities that surround them.